Characters / For Better or for Worse

 - Callousness Towards Emergency: Upon coming on the scene of the accident that led to his reunion with Deanna, Mike made an ugly fool of himself complaining about the paramedics ruining his shot by getting in the way just because they were trying to save a young woman's life.

-- Drama Queen: Almost as theatrical and self-serving as his imbecile mother.
-Asking him to do anything that he isn't interested in doing always results in disgusting yowling about how nooooooooooobody loves him and how everyone loves Lizzie better and so on and so forth.
+- Drama Queen: An extremely-theatrical child.
+Asking him to do anything that he isn't interested in doing always results in yowling about how nooooooooooobody loves him and how everyone loves Lizzie better and so on and so forth.

-- Informed Ability: Everyone and his dog will gladly tell you that he's a gifted writer despite the fact that the on-site excerpts of his prose reveal that his writing style is best described as 'barbarous twaddle.'
+- Informed Ability: Everyone and his dog will gladly tell you that he's a gifted writer.
+Actual excerpts of the writing on the official website for the strip reveal that his skills are... not quite that great.

 - Captain Oblivious: Her friends actually had to sit her down and explain to her that the reason Anthony kept following her around is that he had a sloppy, embarrassing crush on her that everyone but her saw.

-Mike's long-suffering wife whom he had a sloppy, embarrassing (and mildly off-putting) crush on in the fifth grade and whom he reunited with after a car accident.
+Mike's long-suffering wife whom he had a sloppy, embarrassing crush on in the fifth grade and whom he reunited with after a car accident.
 After they reconnected, the quickly fell in love, got married, and had a pair of children of opposite genders — much like how the strip started out

 - Mommy Issues: Deanna seems to be convinced that her mother is a domineering social climber who thinks that she has to run everything and who never listens to her children.
 The reason that this is kind of pathetic is that she says that this is not the case with Elly.

 The rather bland, boring, unambitious man that Liz eventually married.
 He started off as her High School boyfriend, and was pretty much just a bland love interest.
 They reconnected as adults, at which point various characters (Liz's parents especially) started shilling how amazing he was.
 Given that his ambition is to eventually open a bed and breakfast, John and Elly love him to bits because he's so plain and "stable".
 Pretty much the whole reason the Johnston's online fanbase turned to snarking on the strip — she clearly loved

 - Lack of Empathy: When it became obvious that his first wife was crippled by post-partum depression, Anthony treated her like a leper because she didn't turn into Suzy Homemaker like television said she would.
 This led to problems.